jorgeroma/jorgeroma/README.md

 # 💫 About Me:
-Software Engineering student at Malaga University
+Software Engineering student at the University of Málaga

 ## 🌐 Socials: